Resettlement and humanitarian admission - Ireland

 Selection of refugees for a) resettlement programmes b) humanitarian admission programmes c) community sponsorship programmes

-Irish refugee resettlement teams comprised by officials of:
+Refugee resettlement teams comprise of officials of:

 - the Irish Refugee Protection Programme unit (IRRP) and